EnvisionIot/developer_bootcamp/Day4_Analytics_Application_Development/analytics/lab_tutorial/304-2_predicting_service_life.md

-## Developing Python script
+## Programing Python script

-After the battery data file is copied to the local directory, we can develop Python script to predict the service life of the battery using the data in the file.
+After the battery data file is copied to the local directory, we can program Python script to predict the service life of the battery using the data in the file.

 1. In the note, type the following Python scripts for calculating the battery service life prediction data (`SOH Prediction`):